Workday AI Compliance: What HR Teams Need to Know in 2026

 Compliance consideration: Automated rejection is explicitly covered by AI hiring laws.
 Employers must ensure screening criteria are job-related and don't produce disparate impact.

-State and Federal Laws Governing Workday AI
+State and Federal Laws Governing Workday AI in 2026

 Because Workday's AI features are embedded in core hiring workflows, nearly all AI hiring regulations apply: